devkarsten/albackend/README.md

 Discover our repository where we've customized Pterodactyl and Docker to improve integration.
 Our enhancements are designed to optimize these tools for efficient server resource management.
 > [!NOTE]
-> Info: please check the sources for pterodactyl / docker below.
+> Please check the sources for pterodactyl / docker below.

 - Docker's official [GitHub repo](https://github.com/jenkinsci/docker)
 - Pterodactyl's official panel [GitHub osc repo](https://github.com/pterodactyl/panel)